 Look after yourself

-- Avoid all-night study sessions, particularly if you have a hectic exam schedule.
+- avoid all-night study sessions, particularly if you have a hectic finals schedule

-- Read the instructions.
-If you don't understand something, ask an exam supervisor
+- read the instructions carefully.
+If you don't understand something, ask a supervisor

 - do the easy questions first to give you confidence for the rest of the exam